-If you play the violin or the fiddle, you can’t always ask for your teacher to tune your instrument.
+If you play the violin or the fiddle, you can’t always ask your teacher to tune your instrument.
 But do not feel intimidated: it is not difficult after all.
 Neither the mechanical part of it nor the musical one is out of reach if you follow the following way of doing.
 From sitting with the help of a tuner to standing while playing perfect fifth and turning the pegs.

 To tune your violin, sit down and use a tuner, electronic, or on your phone.
 Go from below the note.
-Start by the A string, then D, G and finish with the E with a fine-tuner.
+Start with the A string, then D, G and finish with the E with a fine-tuner.
 Then play two strings at the same time and listen to the interval: a fifth.
 Next time, play the fifth with the bow while turning the pegs, all the strings in the same order.
 Then check the tuning with the tuner.
-Little by little you will be able to tune your instrument without a tuner.
+Little by little, you will be able to tune your instrument without a tuner.

-There is one and one only tool to tune your violin: your ear.
+There is one and only tool to tune your violin: your ear.
 In the beginning, this seems overwhelming.
 But you will slowly learn to educate your ear and trust yourself.
 Your teacher will help you to tune your violin, but you can use what follows to train your ear by yourself and tune your instrument without any help, whether your teacher or a device.

 What note A to choose?

 A is the note that is most commonly used to tune most instruments.
 Only some wind instruments use another note, such as Bb.
 But as a general rule, orchestras and violins use the A note.
 But there isn’t such thing as an A note; there are several As.

 The most used note is A 440 Hz.

 Whether you tune your violin to a diapason, a piano, or an app, you adjust your string to a reference pitch or note.
 You need to make sure that the A you get is the one you want.